 biography

-This season, Gemma makes two role debuts: Ruth Baldwin in John Musto and Mark Campbell’s Later the Same Evening, and Flerida in Cavalli’s Erismena, both with Juilliard Opera.
-She also debuts with the Albany Symphony, and at Carnegie Hall in May as a prize winner of the Gerda Lissner Foundation Lieder/Song Competition.
+In the 23/24 season, Gemma made two role debuts as Ruth Baldwin in John Musto and Mark Campbell’s Later the Same Evening, and Flerida in Cavalli’s Erismena, both with Juilliard Opera.
+She also debuted with the Albany Symphony, at Carnegie Hall as a prize winner of the Gerda Lissner Foundation Lieder/Song Competition, and with Grant Park Music Festival in Mahler’s Symphony 8, celebrating the end of Maestro Carlos Kalmar’s tenure as Artistic Director and Principal Conductor of the festival.
 Gemma recently became a National Semifinalist of the Laffont Metropolitan Opera Competition representing the New England Region, and won First Prize at the 18th Seoul International Music Competition, being the first female to do so in the Voice category.

-In the 22/23 season, Gemma made her house and role debut as Barbarina in Le nozze di Figaro at the Volksoper Wien.
-She went on to sing La Conversa I and cover Lauretta in Juilliard Opera’s double bill Suor Angelica and Gianni Schicchi, and during the summer, Gemma was an Apprentice Singer at the Santa Fe Opera.
+In previous seasons, Gemma made her house and role debut as Barbarina in Le nozze di Figaro at the Volksoper Wien, sang La Conversa I and covered Lauretta in Juilliard Opera’s double bill Suor Angelica and Gianni Schicchi, and was an Apprentice Singer at the Santa Fe Opera.
 Other operatic credits include: Zerlina in Don Giovanni and Esmeralda in Die verkaufte Braut in the Schlosstheater Schönbrunn for the University of Music and Performing Arts Vienna (mdw); and Gretel in Hänsel und Gretel with PlusOpera.
 In concert, Gemma performed in Händel’s Dixit Dominus at the Sydney Conservatorium of Music and Messiah with the Fiori Musicali Chamber Choir as well as the Tagkhanic Chorale under the baton of Maestro Jason Tramm.
-She has also worked in masterclass settings with conductor Speranza Scappucci, Roger Vignoles, Helmut Deutsch, and soprano Lisette Oropesa.
+She has also worked in masterclass settings with conductor Speranza Scappucci, Roger Vignoles, Helmut Deutsch, Keval Shah, and soprano Lisette Oropesa.

 Also present in the musical theatre scene, Gemma made her professional debut covering and performing Tuptim in The King and I Seefestspiele Mörbisch, and performed other musical theatre roles including Trix the Aviatrix in The Drowsy Chaperone MUSE and Meg in Australian musical 7 Little Australians Opera Carnivale.
 She also performed with Patti Lupone on her 2018 Don’t Monkey with Broadway tour at the Sydney Opera House.

 In 2023, Gemma was the Liederkranz Foundation Second Prize winner of the Gerda Lissner Foundation Lieder/Song Competition and awarded an Encouragement Award at the Gerda Lissner Foundation International Vocal Competition.
-In 2022 she was awarded the Margreta Elkins Encouragement Award at the Joan Sutherland & Richard Bonynge Foundation Bel Canto Award.
+She has also seen previous success in the Joan Sutherland & Richard Bonynge Foundation Bel Canto Award, Esther and Myron Wilson Cedar Rapids Voice Competition, the Marcella Sembrich International Voice Competition and The Sydney Eisteddfod, placing first in French Song, Lieder, and Art Song (16-20), as well as Musical Theatre Vocal Duets and Song from a Musical/Musical Theatre (18 & over).
 Gemma was a 2020 finalist of the Lotte Lenya Competition and contributed to the Lotte Lenya Competition Songbook.
-She has previously seen success at The Sydney Eisteddfod, placing first in French Song, Lieder, and Art Song (16-20), as well as Musical Theatre Vocal Duets and Song from a Musical/Musical Theatre (18 & over).

 “…perfekt Komödie…”